loum/nparcel/doc/source/interfaces/adp.rst

 Exceptions to these validation rules will cause the ADP file line item to be rejected.
-In the case of a batch run, the failures will be emailed to the Toll Parcel Support email address.
+In the case of a batch run, the failures will be emailed to the Toll Outlet Support email address.
 A typical mail message is shown below:

 .. image:: ../_static/adp_failure_email.png